sanmai/later/README.md

 The library is completely typed.
 [PHPStan](https://github.com/phpstan/phpstan), [Psalm](https://github.com/vimeo/psalm), and [Phan](https://github.com/phan/phan) are all routinely supported.

-To exploit this capability it is recommended to declare a variable holding this object as `\Later\Interfaces\Deferred<Type>`.
+To use this capability it is recommended to declare a variable holding this object as `\Later\Interfaces\Deferred<Type>`.

 In this example it will be `Deferred<DeepThought>`: